-C. The complainant and the respondent will each be invited to submit a letter to the sexual misconduct sanctioning panel.
+C. The complainant and the respondent will each be invited to submit a letter, not to exceed five double-spaced pages, to the sexual misconduct sanctioning panel.
 This letter is an opportunity for each party to comment on their acceptance of the investigator's recommendation, the impact of this situation on them, any aggravating or mitigating factors they believe should be taken into consideration, and any sanctions they would like to recommend.
 Both parties will be given three business days to submit this letter.
 No additional material may be submitted at this time.